 Please do not send tests to Academic Testing through interoffice mail.
 Besides being a potential test security issue, delays in mail delivery can cause students to panic when they show up to take a test before the test does.
 Please bring tests to Academic Testing and check them in personally.

 Completed tests will not be returned through interoffice mail.
-Faculty members must either pick up their tests or authorize someone to pick them up.
+Faculty members must either pick up their tests in person or authorize someone to pick them up.
 Authorization must be in writing.
 Authorization forms are available in Academic Testing.